By Sydney Reed • March 07, 2017•Writers in Residence, Issues, Sexism, Sexual Harassment, and Other Forms of Discrimination

 Reality: It is currently perfectly legal for employers to have a say in how people style their hair.
 This can go far beyond the innocuous, "Please fix your hair as it's disheveled.
 We have clients coming into the office today, and we want everyone to look their best to make a good impression."
 There have been instances in which employers have policies where they ban certain hairstyles outright and in which companies require employees to ask their supervisors for permission before changing their hair as the new style must be approved.

 Employers' ability to establish grooming codes typically affects black women more than other groups.
 The Good Hair study released this January showed that there is a bias against black hair in favor of white hair.
 Additionally, one in five black women feel social pressure to straighten their hair for work — twice as many as white women.
-Often due to cultural biases certain hairstyles, such as twists, cornrows, and dreadlocks, are considered to be unprofessional.
+Often due to cultural biases, certain hairstyles, such as twists, cornrows, and dreadlocks, are considered to be unprofessional.
 For example, Chastity Jones, a black woman in Alabama, had been offered a job with Catastrophe Management Solutions, yet found her offer rescinded when she refused to change her hairstyle from dreadlocks to something presumably more professional-looking.
 It was explained to her that the company had a policy that prevented employees from wearing their hair in dreadlocks.
-The HR representative explained as to why: "They have a tendency to get messy."
+The company's HR representative explained as to why: "They have a tendency to get messy."
 Which begs the question, "Is there a hairstyle that doesn't get have a tendency to look messy from time to time?"
 If so, I'd love to try it out.

 In the above case, the 11th Circuit Court of Appeals ruled in favor of the employer, effectively holding that it is legal to discriminate against those who wear dreadlocks.
 Holdings such as the 11th Circuit's and other courts' opinions issued in response to this issue reinforced the status quo by failing to identify hairstyles as an immutable part of an individual's racial identity.
 Effectively, there is no protection extended because as black women's hair can be changed, albeit not always easily, employers can require that it should be changed to comply with their standards.

 In contrast, in 2014, the military did an about face and adopted a racially sensitive grooming code that is receptive to the unique needs of black servicewomen.
-The military now permits previously forbidden hairstyles that servicewomen lobbied for as those styles as they could be more easily maintained than others and did not interfere with active duties.
+The military now permits previously forbidden hairstyles that servicewomen lobbied for as those styles as can be more easily maintained than others and do not interfere with active duties.
 Should they choose to, black servicewomen can now choose to wear a twisted or braided style rather than cutting their hair short in a pixie-style cut or relaxing their hair to match the styles of other servicewomen with naturally straight or curly hair.
 Of course, whatever style black servicewomen choose is expected to look sharp and professional daily, just as any other military personnel's hair would be expected to be.

 After: Black servicewomen can choose to wear their hair in either of the styles below and still meet military regulations.